Tim Manchin: 2012 congressional election

-According to Politico, Tim Manchin met with the Democratic Congressional Campaign Committee in December 2011 to talk about setting up a campaign in West Virginia's 1st congressional district, currently held by U.S. Congressman David McKinley (R-WV).
+According to Politico, Tim Manchin met with the Democratic Congressional Campaign Committee in December 2011 to talk about setting up a campaign in West Virginia's 1st congressional district, then held by David McKinley (R-WV).

 Personal life

-He lives in Fairmont, Marion County, West Virginia with his wife Susan and their son.
-One of his uncles, A. James Manchin, was a state delegate, West Virginia Secretary of State, and State Treasurer.
-Another uncle, John Manchin, was Mayor of Farmington, West Virginia.
-One of his grandfathers, Joe Manchin I, was also Mayor of Farmington.
-A first cousin, Joe Manchin III, is a former Governor, West Virginia Secretary of State, State Senator, and State Delegate, who now serves as U.S. Senator.
-Another first cousin, Michael J. Aloi, serves as a federal Magistrate Judge in the Northern District of West Virginia.
+Manchin lives in Fairmont, Marion County, West Virginia with his wife Susan and their son.
+His uncle A. James Manchin, whom he succeeded in the House of Delegates, also served as West Virginia Secretary of State and State Treasurer.
+Another uncle, John Manchin, was mayor of Farmington, West Virginia.
+One of his grandfathers, Joe Manchin I, also was Mayor of Farmington.
+A first cousin, Joe Manchin III, served as U.S. Senator, Governor, Secretary of State, state senator, and state delegate.
+Another first cousin, Michael J. Aloi, serves as a federal magistrate judge in the Northern District of West Virginia.